h8d13/Vase/README.md

 ### From USB/ISO

 > By default you are already root in the ISO env.
-> This should work from official arch ISO (using mirrors) or the one built here (using cached).

 `$ pacman-key --init && pacman -Sy git`